 Here we have three rides to get the legs into the swing of things.
 We ride around the stunning Lake Annecy.
 We’ll give you an introduction to alpine climbing including Col de la Colombiere, Col d’Arpettaz and Col des Aravis.
 We then turn the climbing up a notch for the fourth ride, ticking off the famous french climbs Col du Telegraphe, Col du Galibier and Alpe d’Huez.

-There’s more mountains to tackle while we are in the heart of this most famous mountain region of France – and day five ticks off the Col du Glandon and Croix de Fer and another shot at Alpe d’Huez for those brave enough.
-Day six is a well earned rest day while we transfer to Lake Como.
+There’s more mountains to tackle while we are in the heart of this most famous mountain region of France – the Col du Glandon and Croix de Fer and another shot at Alpe d’Huez for those brave enough.
+A well earned rest day is next on the cards while we transfer to Lake Como.
 On arrival we enjoy settling into the lifestyle of the rich and famous for the afternoon.

 This is a ride to be soaked up and enjoyed – weaving in and out of the picturesque villages of Lake Como and wowing at the lakeside villas.
 The climb up the Ghisallo is worth every drop of sweat.
 At the top is the spiritual home of cycling: the chapel of la Madonna del Ghisallo (the Patron Saint of Cycling).
 After a lunch stop in Bellagio we have various great options for the trip back to Como – biking around the lake is irresistible, but so is the boat ride.
 The tough choices we have to make in this part of the world!!